Updated June 15, 2021

 Make Sure Your Student’s Immunizations Are Up To Date

-As we look to the new year and begin to plan for in-person instruction, your student must be up to date on immunizations in order to attend school.
-If you are interested in an in-person learning option when it is available, you can start preparing now by calling your student’s doctor to ensure their immunizations are up to date with DC school requirements.
+As we look to the 2021-22 school year and as select students return to in-person instruction this Spring, your student must be up to date on immunizations (excluding COVID-19 vaccine) in order to attend school.
+You can start preparing now by calling your student’s doctor to ensure their immunizations are up to date with DC school requirements.